oroinc/documentation/commerce/user_guide/overview/system/menus_overview.rst

 Account Menu
 """"""""""""

-An **oro_customer_menu** is a front store menu that defines what options the Account section of the user menu is populated with.
+An **oro_customer_menu** is a storefront menu that defines what options the Account section of the user menu is populated with.

 .. image:: /configuration_guide/img/frontend_menu/AccMenu.png

 Featured Menu
 """""""""""""

-A **featured_menu** is a front store menu that enables the administrator to configure the featured menu items on the homepage.
+A **featured_menu** is a storefront menu that enables the administrator to configure the featured menu items on the homepage.

 .. image:: /configuration_guide/img/frontend_menu/featured_menu.png